JordanEckert/Minas_Gerais/README.md

 Check the spatial correlation for each heavy metals variable (variagrom ?).

-Check the correlation between the heavy metals correlation (Correlation Matrix).
+Check the correlation between the heavy metals' correlation (Correlation Matrix).

 Check the correlation between soil properties  and Heavy Metal Cont levels (20 variables).